 Though beautiful in whatever season, no passerby can deny the pure splendor of the Town of Clinton during the fall.
 With long expansive roads (great for cycling!), like Plank Road, Clinton Mills Road and Ellenburgh Center Road, travelers can fully immerse themselves in the changing foliage, soaking in the vibrant yellow, orange and red hues whether by car or bike.

 Amidst the flaming colors, travelers will also be able to view magnificent, sweeping white wind turbines peppered along the horizon, providing renewable energy throughout New York State.
-Travel all the way to Frontier Road at night and you might even be able to glimpse the shimmering lights of Montreal in the distance – or so the locals say.
+Travel all the way to Frontier Road at night and you might even be able to glimpse the

 Spots like Lake Roxanne and the English River offer prime fishing access in a secluded, natural environment away from the hustle and bustle of more heavily populated towns in the area.